-In addition to taking official notice of the source documents covered by he administrative Notice, I took official notice, sua sponte, of Background Note: Afghanistan, U.S. Department of State (November 2011) This document contains pertinent background information covering Afghanistan.
+In addition to taking official notice of the facts and source documents covered by the Administrative Notice Request, I took official notice, sua sponte, of Background Note: Afghanistan, U.S. Department of State (November 2011) This document contains pertinent background information covering Afghanistan.
 This document was received as HE 2.